 * Senior citizen (70 years and older) rate – $13.23.
 Verification will be required in order to receive the senior citizen rate.

 Yes.
-Seniors (70 years or older) that select the 35-gallon trash cart and 64-gallon recycling cart pay $13.60 per month (the standard rate for that service is $15.20 per month).
+Seniors (70 years or older) under the Reno Franchise Agreement may select the 35-gallon trash cart and 64-gallon recycling cart at a lower rate than the standard service level.
+Current service levels and prices are listed on the Residential Services Page.
 Request requires proof of age.
 Please call 775-329-8822 or visit our office at 100 Vassar Street in Reno to apply.

 Single-stream recycling allows for the collection and processing of a wider variety of recyclable material, including: